 In 1981 I started a non-profit counselling and life skills education centre, which was active for about 12 years.
 Once again it is alive and well as Being Love Australia Ltd providing the umbrella for the Male Initiative and other activities.

-My greatest joy in business has been to work beside so many committed and loyal men, some of them for over thirty years, and to be able to provide a supportive environment for them to develop personally and express their creativity.
+My greatest joy in business has been to work beside so many committed and loyal men and women, some of them for over forty years, and to be able to provide a supportive environment for them to develop personally and express their creativity.

 Sexuality is a vital aspect of Marriage Counselling and my education in this area was greatly enhanced through the various Tantra and Sexuality workshops I attended over the years.
 In late 2008 my partner Janet and I first met Diana Richardson and her husband Michael when we attended their Making Love Retreat in Switzerland.
 We were so impressed with Diana’s teachings that we returned again in July 2011.
 It was during that visit that Diana agreed to appoint us as teachers of the Making Love Retreat in Australia.
 More details: www.makingloveretreat.com.au

 It probably started at age twenty-one while assisting teenage boys at risk with the law and others released from detention.
 These lads were so confused about what to do with this male energy that could be so damaging to property, other human beings and themselves.

 The next influencing factor came in the eighties when I, along with other counsellors, saw the implementation of the domestic violence legislation challenging men to be accountable for abuse to women and children.

 We worked in pairs to run Anger Management programs.
 This challenged me to come to terms with the violence I had experienced as a boy from my father and a school teacher.
 Also it reminded me of the abuse I saw my mother experience.
 What was most difficult was to accept that I myself had been physically abusive to my two older children.